KarlsruheMIS/red2pack/red2pack/README.md

 ```

 ## Build and use our algorithms (Linux/MacOS)
-Note: If you want to use the out-of-the-box experiment, skip this section and go to [Experiment](#Experiment).

 The implementation of our algorithms are located in `lib/algorithms`.
 We solve the MIS problem using the wighted branch-and-reduce and OnlineMIS solver of KaMIS.
 Please, make sure to run the `init.sh` script beforehand.